 Where Can You Find an ACT Practice Test?

 There are six free official ACT practice test PDFs available online.
 If you own an official ACT prep book (or get one from the library), you can also use one of the practice tests it includes.
-The Official ACT Prep Guide 2019-2020 (about $17 on Amazon) contains five official ACT practice tests, and the Official Beginner's Guide for ACT (about $23 dollars on Amazon) has one official ACT practice test and one practice PreACT (more on the PreACT below).
+The Official ACT Prep Guide 2019-2020 (about $17 on Amazon) contains five official ACT practice tests.
+For more practice, the 2020-2021 version has four of those same tests plus one new one, but since it's $33 on Amazon you're better off with the older version for now.
+If you do want an additional practice test, the Official Beginner's Guide for ACT is about $23 dollars on Amazon and has one official ACT practice test and one practice PreACT (more on the PreACT below).

 In order to give yourself the most realistic testing experience (and to avoid the distractions on the internet), I'd recommend that you print out a copy of the test.
 You'll be taking the actual ACT with pencil and paper, and the closer you can get your practice ACT to the real ACT, the more accurate your score estimate will be.